 Be clear about the reasons why you want to promote diversity and mutual appreciation and commitment.
 To attract and retain talent for your organisation?
 To respond to the needs of a broader customer base?
 To promote creativity by having different types of people brainstorm together so that new ideas can emerge?
 Or because you want to enter a new market and therefore necessarily need to manage a more diverse mix of employees?

-What ever choice you will made, even more important is that there is a shared vision of management, employees and other directly involved stakeholders.
+What ever choice you will make, an even more important point is that there is a shared vision of management, employees and other directly involved stakeholders.
 Diversity policy must be widely supported within the organization.
 If you have the business reasons for promoting diversity and mutual appreciation and commitment, it is easier to convince and enthuse managers and employees.

 What is diversity, what can we expect

 When we talk about diversity, most people think of ethnic differences coming together in our society.
-However, diversity is a much broader concept than that, and includes a range of components that make a person slightly different from the average person – even if it is variable, in every culture the average means something different.
+However, diversity is a much broader concept than that, and includes a range of components that make a person slightly different from the average person- even if it is variable, in every culture the average means something different.
 Culture also goes beyond countries – every business, school, family and so on has its own culture.
-In that respect, everyone is diverse, and diversity is de facto a concept of nothingness.
+In that respect, everyone is diverse, and diversity is a de facto concept of nothingness.
 When we talk about diversity, we are talking about things like sexual orientation, religion, skin colour, culture, language, physical and mental capabilities and gender identity.
 Although we all know that people are different from each other, we tend to look at them from the perspective of the norm, and consider anyone who does not comply as abnormal.
-In this way, there is always a we-shelf feeling, where she is a group that you do not know, or do not want to know.
+In this way, there is always a we-self feeling, where they are a group that you do not know, or do not want to know.
 Out of sheer ignorance we discriminate – we hurt.

 In recent years more and more attention has been paid to diversity.
 Especially in the media, diversity is fiercely promoted.
 In every programme there is someone with a different skin colour, or someone with a homosexual preference.
 This is also played out in books – just look at children’s books of the last few years, and notice the coloured children, the children with glasses, the children with two dads, and so on.
 This is of course a good evolution.
 It teaches the population to deal with diversity – a necessary thing in this society in which diversity is only increasing.
 Although there is still a long way to go – the discussion about what diversity is, never ends.